Home

 Alzheimer's Disease

 The Alzheimer's Association has developed the following list of warning signs that include common symptoms of Alzheimer's disease.
-Individuals who exhibit several of these symptoms should see a physician for a complete evaluation.
+Individuals who exhibit several of these symptoms should consult a healthcare professional for a comprehensive evaluation:

 - Memory loss